The Timeless Tour

-The Timeless Tour was the fourth headlining concert tour by American singer-songwriter Meghan Trainor.
-It was launched in support of her sixth major-label studio album Timeless (2024), and consisted of concerts across North America.
-The tour was announced in March 2024, with dates being released at the same time.
-It began on September 1, 2024, in Hollywood, Florida, and concluded in Inglewood on October 19, 2024, comprising 26 shows.
+The Timeless Tour was the fourth headlining concert tour by American singer-songwriter Meghan Trainor, launched in support of her sixth studio album Timeless (2024).
+The singer's first in eight years, the tour began on September 1, 2024, in Hollywood, and concluded in Inglewood on October 19, 2024, comprising twenty-six shows.
 Paul Russell, Chris Olsen, Ryan Trainor and Natasha Bedingfield served as opening acts.

+Pollstar estimated the Timeless Tour was 98% sold out, with 259,663 tickets being sold.
+With $14.1 million in gross revenue, The Timeless Tour was Trainor's best-selling tour.

 Background

-On March 14, 2024, Trainor announced a 24-date North American tour, titled the Timeless Tour.
-The Timeless Tour was Trainor's fourth concert tour, and followed her third tour, the Untouchable Tour, which she embarked on in 2016, in support of her sophomore studio album Thank You.
-This marked Trainor's tour return after eight years of absence.
-Following the tour announcement, there was an artist presale on March 19, 2024, with the general sale following three days later.

-Ticket sales for the tour were handled through ticketing agencies such as Ticketmaster, with secondhand sales through sites such as StubHub and SeatGeek.
-Pollstar estimates the Timeless Tour was 98% sold out, with 259,663 tickets being sold as Trainor's best-selling tour.
-This revenue is 91% higher with a 50% increase in ticket sales when compared to The Untouchable Tour.
+On March 14, 2024, Trainor announced a 24-date tour in North America, with the presale and general sale taking place on March 19 and 22, respectively.

-The Timeless Tour was largely performed in outdoor amphitheaters rather than in large indoor arenas.
-Despite this, Trainor performed at several arenas and amphitheaters including Madison Square Garden, Kia Forum, and Allstate Arena.
+The tour was largely performed in outdoor amphitheaters, but stopped at a few arenas, including Madison Square Garden, Kia Forum, and Allstate Arena.
 Additionally, concerts were performed with recorded tracks rather than a live band in order to afford live dancers.

 Set list

-The following set list is from the concert held on September 6, 2024, in Pittsburgh.
-It does not represent all concerts for the duration of the tour.
+The following set list is from the Pittsburgh concert on September 6.
+It does not represent all dates.